eltociear/stock-analysis-with-llm/README.md

 - BUY/SELL recommendations for each stock
 - Stores results in a database for further analysis and trend tracking.

+> **Note:** No real trades are executed, the real-time stock data comes from YAHOO API.

 **Portfolio Manager Module**
 - Weekly updates portfolio by buying (BUY) or selling stocks (SELL) based on the stock analyst's recommendations and general market sentiment.
 - Allows user prompts to influence the selection and weighting of stocks in the portfolio.
+- Stores portfolio in a database for further analysis and inspection

 ### Architecture Overview